rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ### Ingredients

-Story clips will have a range of *ingredients* described below.
+Clips will have a range of *ingredients* described below.
 These will typically require specialist software behind the scenes.

 > There is a balance to be struck between curating these ingredients and allowing the network to discover ingredients by itself - we don't necessarily know what all the human-level ingredients are.
 Equally, there *may* be some things that are not optional, such as time, causation and three spatial dimensions.
 Furthermore, uncurated features will be less transparent to humans.